Uriopass/Stacklang/README.md

 ## All stack functions

-Here is an exhaustive list of all the basic operators in the standard library
+Here is an exhaustive list of all the basic operators in the standard library :

 ### Math operators

-Maths operators (except "!") all work by popping 2 inputs and pushing 1 output corresponding to the result
+Maths operators (except "!") all work by popping 2 inputs and pushing 1 output corresponding to the result.

-`i` is the number of input that are popped and `o` is the number of output pushed They respect the relation len(oldstack) - i + o = len(newstack)
+`i` is the number of input that are popped and `o` is the number of output pushed.
+They respect the relation `len(oldstack) - i + o = len(newstack)`

 | Operator | Name | i     |    o  | Description                                     | Example
 | :------: | :---:| :---: | :---: | :---------------------------------------------: | :-----: